Subscribe

 All pretty models are wrong, but some ugly models are useful

-Richard Feynman had a wonderful example of how a theory of physics can be extremely useful (i.e. it makes accurate predictions), and yet wildly incorrect (i.e. it does not accurately depict how the universe works).
+Richard Feynman had a wonderful example of how a theory of physics can be extremely useful (i.e. it makes accurate predictions), and yet also wildly incorrect (i.e. it does not accurately depict how the universe works).

-Their religion—and therefore their explanation of how the universe worked—is laughable to the modern reader: The Earth in the center (of course), with thirteen levels of heaven whirling above and nine levels of underworld threatening from below.
+Their religion—and therefore their explanation of how the universe worked—is laughable to the modern reader: The Earth in the center (of course), with thirteen tiers of heaven whirling above and nine levels of underworld threatening from below.
 Eclipses are not caused by physical objects blocking the light of the sun, but rather spiritual beings temporarily consuming the sun or moon.
 Even the most fervently religous person today would classify these tales as fanciful mythology, though the Mayans were no less certain of the veracity of their religion as humans today are of theirs.

 But, they were careful observers and meticulous calculators.
-They understood that eclipses happened roughly every 173 days (plus a little), further adjusted by a longer 405-month cycle, and other minor corrections.
-They tracked these cycles and updated their calculations over the centuries, and as a result, their theory yielded accurate predictions, even though the theory’s explanation of the workings of the universe was entirely incorrect.
+They understood that eclipses happened roughly every 173 days, further adjusted by a longer 405-month cycle, and other minor corrections.
+They tracked these cycles and updated their calculations over the centuries, and as a result, their theory yielded accurate predictions, even though the theory’s explanation of why was entirely incorrect.

 This is a striking example of the common bromide: All models are wrong, but some models are useful.
 Their model was useful in predicting eclipses, but wrong in describing the universe.